-Corresponding author: John Heymach, Department of Thoracic-Head and Neck Medical Oncology, Division of Cancer Medicine, MD Anderson Cancer Center, University of Texas, 1515 Holcombe Blvd, Houston, TX 77030, USA.
+Address for correspondence: John Heymach, MD, PhD, Department of Thoracic-Head and Neck Medical Oncology, Division of Cancer Medicine, MD Anderson Cancer Center, University of Texas, 1515 Holcombe Blvd, Houston, TX 77030.

 BI 1810631 is a human HER2-selective tyrosine kinase inhibitor that covalently binds to both wild-type and mutated HER2 receptors, including exon 20 insertion mutations, whilst sparing EGFR signaling.
 This phase Ia/Ib, open-label, non-randomized study will determine the safety, maximum tolerated dose (MTD), pharmacokinetics (PK), pharmacodynamics, and preliminary efficacy of BI 1810631 in patients with HER2 aberration-positive solid tumors (NCT04886804).